Paris Marathon: Current era

 The present Paris Marathon dates from 1976.
 It is normally held on a Sunday in April and is limited to 50,000 runners.
 It is organised by the Amaury Sport Organisation.
 It is notable for the attractive route through the heart of the city of Paris.

 Unlike most other marathons, but like all races in France, the Paris Marathon requires a doctor's note no more than a year old, stating that there is "no contraindication to competitive running".

+In 2024, the Paris Marathon had 53,899 finishers.
+This set a new world record for the largest marathon in the world - exceeding the previous record at the 2019 New York City Marathon.
+The record was short-lived, though, as the 2024 Berlin Marathon exceeded that number with 54,154 finishers six months later in September.

 Course

 The race starts on the Avenue des Champs-Élysées going downhill to circle round the Place de la Concorde before turning right onto Rue de Rivoli.
 The route passes the Louvre, then goes round the Place de la Bastille, and down Boulevard Soult to the Bois de Vincennes.
 A long loop of the Bois de Vincennes returns the route into the heart of Paris.
 The halfway point is reached at Rue de Charenton.
 The route now follows the course of the Seine, passing Île de la Cité and going under the Pont Neuf, then a series of tunnels.
-There is a large drinks station and foot massage at Trocadéro, opposite the Eiffel Tower.
+There is a large drinks station and foot massage site at Trocadéro, opposite the Eiffel Tower.
 The route continues along the Seine, before branching off east to eventually pass through Bois de Boulogne, emerging for the final 200 metres and the finish on the Avenue Foch.